CloudLabsAI-Azure/Azure-HPC-Workshop/Exercise1-Deploy-the-Azure-HPC-OnDemand-Platform-environment.md

    > **Info**: It is possible to access `Azure HPC On-Demand Platform` through a browser directly on your local machine for better performance.

-1. From the lab computer, start a web browser, navigate to the URL of the **Azure HPC On-Demand Platform** portal you identified earlier in this task (it look similar to `ondemandk6x4nkh3hhmsux.westeurope.cloudapp.azure.com`), and when prompted sign in with the **clusteradmin** user account and its password you identified in the previous step.
+1. From the lab computer, start a web browser, navigate to the URL of the **Azure HPC On-Demand Platform** portal you identified earlier in this task (it looks similar to `ondemandk6x4nkh3hhmsux.westeurope.cloudapp.azure.com`), and when prompted sign in with the **clusteradmin** user account and its password you identified in the previous step.

     ![alt](image/EX1-Task8-Step1.png)